saltyrtc/saltyrtc-task-relayed-data-rs/README.md

 ### Unit Tests

+Prerequisites:

+* You need to install `valgrind` and `splint`
+* The integration tests currently require a `saltyrtc.der` test CA certificate in the root directory of the repository.

 To run the testsuite:

     cargo test

-Note: The integration tests currently require a `saltyrtc.der` test CA certificate in the root directory of the repository.

 ### Linting